FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - HSA/FSA Eligible - 0% Financing Available

 Additionally, a 2012 study published in "Photomed Laser Surg" by Muñoz Sanchez PJ, Capote Femenías JL, Díaz Tejeda A, Tunér J found that 670-nm low laser therapy was effective in reducing the severity of symptoms associated with herpes simplex type 1.

-A 2014 study published in "Lasers Med Sci" by de Paula Eduardo C, Aranha AC, Simões A, Bello-Silva MS, Ramalho KM, Esteves-Oliveira M, de Freitas PM, Marotti J, Tunér J, made a literature review on the laser treatment of recurrent herpes labialis
+A 2014 study published in "Lasers Med Sci" by de Paula Eduardo C, Aranha AC, Simões A, Bello-Silva MS, Ramalho KM, Esteves-Oliveira M, de Freitas PM, Marotti J, Tunér J, made a literature review on the laser treatment of recurrent herpes labialis.

 Woman treating cold sores